CochiseLinuxUsersGroup/CochiseLinuxUsersGroup.github.io/_posts/2017-08-09-CLUG-Meeting.md

 **Recent Linux/FOSS News Items:**

- * Ubuntu 16.04.3 has been released on 3 August as has all of the Ubuntu “flavors”
+ * Ubuntu 16.04.3 has been released on 3 August as has all of the Ubuntu “flavors”.

 **Discussion:**